luslab/oz-bulk-rnaseq/D. Alignment.md

 ##  **Alignment scoring**

+For each base alignment the options are:
+	- `-` a space
+	- `|` match
+	- `.` a mismatch

-Scoring is based on the value you associate with a match, mismatch or a gap.
+Scoring is based on the value you associate with a match, mismatch or a space.
 Alignment algorithms find the arrangement that produce the maximal alignment score.
 Example scoring matrix:
 	- 5 points for a match.
 	- -4 points for a mismatch.
 	- -10 points for opening a gap.